-Supporting families affected by natural disasters requires immediate and collaborative efforts.
-Habitat LA helps with immediate support to affected families and in the long-term, helps communities recover and regain the capacity to rebuild their lives.
-The need for quality shelter and housing will remain for months or years after the fires.
-As these wildfires continue to ravage Southern California, there are ways YOU can help support with relief efforts.
-Your support will give the means to rebuild lives, homes and communities.
+Supporting families affected by natural disasters requires collaborative efforts.
+Habitat for Humanity of Greater Los Angeles (Habitat LA) helps affected families with immediate and long-term support, we help communities recover and regain the capacity to rebuild their lives.
+The need for quality shelter and housing will often remain for years after the fires.
+As wildfires continue to ravage Southern California, there are ways YOU can help support relief efforts.
+Your support will give the means to rebuild lives, homes, and communities.

 Drop by one of our 3 ReStore locations (Bellflower, Torrance, Los Angeles) with donations of furniture or home goods